shixiangtangyuan/kvrocks/README.md

 * Replication: Async replication using binlog like MySQL.
 * High Availability: Support Redis sentinel to failover when master or slave was failed.
 * Cluster: Centralized management but accessible via any Redis cluster client.

+Thanks to designers [Lingyu Tian](https://github.com/tianlingyu1997) and Shili Fan for contributing the logo of Kvrocks.

 ## Who uses Kvrocks